Foods that Promote Sleep

 print page Print

-We spend greater than 30% of our lives sleeping.
+We spend over 30% of our lives sleeping.
 And, good sleep is vital to our health: It regulates our appetite, blood glucose and hormones, supports maintaining a healthy weight and increases our energy levels.
-But did you know the foods you eat play a role in the quality of your sleep?
+But did you know that the foods you eat play a role in the quality of your sleep?

 Nutrients that promote a good night’s sleep

-• B Vitamins: thiamin (B1), folate, B6, B12 (meat, eggs, dairy products, legumes, seeds and nuts, dark leafy vegetables, and whole grains).
+• B Vitamins: thiamin (B1), folate, B6 and B12 (meat, eggs, dairy products, legumes, seeds and nuts, dark leafy vegetables and whole grains).

-• Magnesium and zinc (nuts, seeds, legumes, whole grains).
+• Magnesium and zinc (nuts, seeds, legumes and whole grains).

 Melatonin is a natural hormone produced in the brain that helps induce sleep.
 But several factors can inhibit its release, such as screen usage before bed.
 To increase the amount of melatonin in your system, consider adding natural sources of melatonin into your diet from the following foods: